BIO-DIKU/SeqScan/README.md

 ## Filter

-Results can be filtered using a semicolon-separated list of arithmetic predicates on reference variables.
+Results can be filtered using arithmetic predicates on reference variables.
+Multiple predicates can be combined with the logical operators AND (`&&`) and OR (`||`).

+### Functions

 The following functions are defined on a reference, p:

 * length(p) - The lengths of substrings matched by p.
 * rescount(p, r) - The number of residues of type r in substrings matched by p.